jamesbting/COMP-400-Research-Project/mcts/README.md

 ## Results

 The results are stored in the results folder by default.
-Running the program once will generate one results.csv file, stamped with the date, time and default policy.
-Each row will represent one experiment, with 2 numbers.
-The first number is the time to run the experiment, and the second one is the peak memory usage in megabytes.
+Running the program once will generate 2 files: results.csv and recs.csv, stamped with the date, time and default policy.

+results.csv: Each row will represent one experiment, with 3 numbers.
+The first number is the time to run the experiment, the second one is the peak memory usage in megabytes, the final number is the number of nodes created.

+recs.csv: Will contain 10 numbers, representing the recommendation of the algorithm for each experiment.